 It’s reassuring to know that if my car starts acting up, I can take it to the local mechanic only two blocks away.
 Or if I need bread and milk, the local grocery isn’t far.
 And I can send the kids to play at one of several parks down the road from us.

 Should there be an emergency, I know the police will show up within minutes.
 And if I need a certain book, the librarian at my local library will hold it for me.
 Just within my church, kid’s school, and local sports leagues are friends and neighbors living nearby.
-This is community, and it can be found in East Central Indiana.
+This is a community, and it can be found in East Central Indiana.

 There are two state parks and thirteen natural preserves just in East Central Indiana.
 This doesn’t include the several state parks and lakes that border ECI.
 Mounds State Park and Summit Lake State Park are both beautiful and offer camping and hiking.